 A refund will be issued to the student if:

 - The student has financial aid that exceeds his or her tuition and fees.

 - The student has signed up for eRefund and 14-days have passed since a personal check payment (paper or eCheck) has been posted to the student's account.

 A refund will be given to the parent if:

 - The amount of the Federal Direct Parent PLUS Loan is greater than the student's tuition and fees.

 - 14-days have passed since a personal check payment (paper or eCheck) has been posted to the student's account and the amount of the Federal Direct Parent PLUS Loan is greater than the semester charges.

 - The parent will receive the refund by paper check and it will be mailed to the parent's address.

-Please Note: If you have a credit balance on your Bursar Account and you made a credit card payment, the credit card will be refunded up to the amount of the payment first.
-Then, any remaining credit balance will be refunded through direct deposit if enrolled in eRefund, or paper check.
+If you have a credit balance on your account, you will be refunded through direct deposit if enrolled in eRefund, or paper check.